fourjs-reuben/tool_kitchensink/README.md

 * Provide a style editor as well
 * Consider moving .json files to client and/or provide a window to list available entries
 * Implement a DISPLAY ARRAY
+* create a wizard for the attributes field